 In Nicaragua, there was sniper fire in several districts of Managua, on Wednesday (1 August).?

-In Nicaragua, there was sniper fire in several districts of Managua, on Wednesday (1 August).
+Background: In Nicaragua, there was sniper fire in several districts of Managua, on Wednesday (1 August).
 Some of the fighting was intense and thousands of employees arriving for work at the National Palace were told to return home.
 Other people were trapped in the city centre when the snipers opened fire.
 It appears to be the last formal resistance by followers of President Anastasio Somoza, but not the last physical threat facing the people of Nicaragua.
 Unless neighbouring countries send massive amounts of food and medicine the people of Nicaragua face a massive famine.